The-Jat/TheGuide/c_c++/macro.md

 >2.
 Token Pasting Operator (##)

 The token pasting operator ## defined by ANSI enables us to combine two tokens within a macro definition to form a single token.
 In another word, The token pasting (##) operator simply eliminates any white space around it and concatenates (joins together) the non-whitespace characters together.
-It is used to create new tokens.
+It is used to create new tokens.\
+During macro expansion parameter next to ## is combined with the parameter before ## and returned as a single token.

 Limitations
 * It can only be used in a macro definition.